-Here in Southern California, shredded chicken is one of the most popular fillings for street tacos.
-To make Chicken Tacos Al Carbon, you basically grill a whole chicken over the fire, cut into bite-size pieces, and enjoy it on corn tortillas with a bit of onion and cilantro, fresh squeeze of lime, and your favorite hot sauce or salsa.
+To make these Tacos Al Carbon, you basically grill a whole chicken over the fire and cut it into bite-size pieces.
+Enjoy it on warmed corn tortillas with chopped onion and cilantro, fresh squeeze of lime, and your favorite hot sauce, salsa, guacamole or avocado salsa.

 - 1 whole chicken